 The King River Gorge, Raft and Steam Experience is a collaborative adventure between King River Rafting and the West Coast Wilderness Railway, combining the thrill and adventure of white water rafting and the history and comforts of a heritage steam train experience.ride through wilderness and history.

 Your rafting experience begins on the King River, surrounded by the mountains of the West Coast Range.
-From our entry point, we'll navigate through 7km of the King River Gorge's exicting rapids, from Newall Creek to Dubbil Barril, passing through a remote rainforest gorge past thousands of ancient Huon Pine trees.
-It's a peaceful day in the wilderness, mingled with some excitment as we pass through some exhilarting raids, including the famous Sailor Jack Rapid, which is an adventure in itself.
+From our entry point, we'll navigate through 7km of the King River Gorge's exciting rapids, from Newall Creek to Dubbil Barril, passing through a remote rainforest gorge past thousands of ancient Huon Pine trees.
+It's an awesome day in the wilderness, mingled with excitement as we pass through some exhilarating raids, including our portage around the wild Sailor Jack Rapid, which is an adventure in itself.

 We'll catch glimpses of the West Coast Wilderness Railway on our journey.
 Our journey downriver continues until we meet the train at Dubbil Barril Station.
 The return steam train ride takes us over a steep ridge using the rack and pinion Abt system to move the train out of the gorge and safely down the other side.
-Homeward bound the train stops at Rinadeena, a water stop for the train and coffee for us, and again at Lynchford, this time for a chance at gold panning.
+Homeward bound the train stops at Rinadeena, a water stop for the train and coffee for us, and again at Lynchford.
 The last stop is Queenstown, where our tour ends.

 Suitable for: families with stronger children.